Miami · Biscayne Bay · Star Island · Golden Hour

 You only have 60 minutes: The minimum meaningful sunset experience is 90 minutes — 60 minutes in transit plus 30 minutes at anchor while the sky changes.
 Less than 90 minutes and you will feel rushed.

-It is June through August and you want a cool breeze: Miami summer sunsets happen after 8 PM.
-That means you are on the water during the hottest part of the day (5–7 PM).
+It's June–August and you want a cool breeze: Miami summer sunsets happen after 8 PM, meaning you're on the water during the hottest part of the day (5–7 PM).
 Beautiful, but hot.
 Bring light clothing and sunscreen even for an evening charter.

 Minimum 2 hours.
 We recommend 2.5–3 hours: 30–45 minutes to reach your first landmark, 45–60 minutes anchored or cruising at golden hour, and 30–45 minutes for the return as the city lights up.
 Anything shorter and you spend more time in transit than in the experience.